-A Phase I Archaeological Literature Review and Reconnaissance Survey for the Proposed Paw Paw Trailhead Project in the Town of Paw Paw, Morgan County, West Virginia.
-Archaeological Consultants of the Midwest, Inc. Submitted to the Town of Paw Paw, West Virginia.
+A Phase I Archaeological Literature Review and Reconnaissance Survey for the Proposed Paw Paw Trailhead Project in the Town of Paw Paw, Morgan

-A Phase I Archaeological Literature Review and Reconnaissance Survey for the Proposed Wetland Mitigation Project on Middle Wheeling Creek near the Town of Triadelphia, Ohio County, West Virginia.
+Submitted to the Town of Paw Paw, West Virginia.
+2008 A Phase I Archaeological Literature Review and Reconnaissance Survey for the Proposed Wetland Mitigation Project on Middle Wheeling Creek near the Town of Triadelphia, Ohio County, West Virginia.
 Archaeological Consultants of the Midwest, Inc. Submitted to Ohio County Development Authority, Wheeling, West Virginia.

-A Phase I Archaeological Literature Review and Reconnaissance Survey for the Proposed Terra Alta Park Trail in the Town of Terra Alta, Preston County, West Virginia.
+2008 A Phase I Archaeological Literature Review and Reconnaissance Survey for the Proposed Terra Alta Park Trail in the Town of Terra Alta, Preston County, West Virginia.
 Archaeological Consultants of the Midwest, Inc. Submitted to Terra Alta Betterment, Inc., Terra Alta, West Virginia.

-A Phase I Archaeological Literature Review and Reconnaissance Survey for the Proposed Wetland Mitigation and Floodplain Creation Project on Middle Wheeling Creek near the Town of Triadelphia, Ohio County, West Virginia.
+2008 A Phase I Archaeological Literature Review and Reconnaissance Survey for the Proposed Wetland Mitigation and Floodplain Creation Project on Middle Wheeling Creek near the Town of Triadelphia, Ohio County, West Virginia.
 Archaeological Consultants of the Midwest, Inc. Submitted to Ohio County Development Authority, Wheeling, West Virginia.

-A Phase I Archaeological Literature Review and Reconnaissance Survey for the Logan County P.S.D. for the Proposed Anchor Road Waterline Extension and Storage Tank Site Project in Boone County, West Virginia.
-Archaeological Consultants of the Midwest, Inc. Submitted to Stafford Consultants, Inc., Princeton, West Virginia.

-An Investigation of a Historic Cemetery Situated within the White Oaks Phase II Development Located in the Clay District, Harrison County, West Virginia.
+2008 A Phase I Archaeological Literature Review and Reconnaissance Survey for the Logan County P.S.D. for the Proposed Anchor Road Waterline Extension and Storage Tank Site Project in Boone County, West Virginia.
+Archaeological Consultants of the Midwest, Inc., Submitted to Stafford Consultants, Inc., Princeton, West Virginia.
+2008 An Investigation of a Historic Cemetery Situated within the White Oaks Phase II Development Located in the Clay District, Harrison County, West Virginia.
 Coauthored with Christopher Jackson.
 Archaeological Consultants of the Midwest, Inc. Submitted to Thrasher Engineering, Inc., Clarksburg, West Virginia.

-An Addendum to the Phase I Archaeological Literature Review and Reconnaissance Survey for the Logan County P.S.D. for the Proposed Anchor Road Waterline Extension and Storage Tank Site Project in Boone County, West Virginia.
+2008 An Addendum to the Phase I Archaeological Literature Review and Reconnaissance Survey for the Logan County P.S.D. for the Proposed Anchor Road Waterline Extension and Storage Tank Site Project in Boone County, West Virginia.
 Archaeological Consultants of the Midwest, Inc. Submitted to Stafford Consultants, Inc., Princeton, West Virginia.

-A Phase I Archaeological Literature Review and Reconnaissance Survey for the Proposed Wadesville Waterline Project in and adjacent to the Town of Wadesville, Wood County, West Virginia.
+2008 A Phase I Archaeological Literature Review and Reconnaissance Survey for the Proposed Wadesville Waterline Project in and adjacent to the Town of Wadesville, Wood County, West Virginia.
 Archaeological Consultants of the Midwest, Inc. Submitted to Lubeck Public Service District, Washington, West Virginia.

-A Phase I Archaeological Literature Review and Reconnaissance Survey for the Proposed Valley Fill and Quarry Expansion Project (Permit No. Q-2005-87), Near Spruce Run, Randolph County, West Virginia.
-Archaeological Consultants of the Midwest, Inc. Submitted to Potesta and Associates, Charleston, West Virginia.
+2008 A Phase I Archaeological Literature Review and Reconnaissance Survey for the Proposed Valley Fill and Quarry Expansion Project (Permit No. Q-2005-87),

+Virginia.

+County, West Virginia.
+Archaeological Consultants of the Midwest, Inc.